2-day ascent on Mt. Olympus for May and the very beginning of June.

 Important Information about the Mytikas (highest summit) ascent:

-We have to inform you here, that the final 300m stretch of the ascent to Mytikas either via “Kakoskala” or “Louki route”, is a serious under taking, as it is definitely neither a walk nor a climb in the strict sense of the word.
-It is a scramble, having to use your hands most of the time, for balance and ease of movement mostly, technically feasible for every able-bodied person and we can guarantee this.
-We cannot guarantee though – especially for the first timers – the psychological factor, which has to do with your familiarization and ease of moving in such a terrain, in other words with your relevant experience.
-Obviously this is something that we do not know at any early stage (period of enquiry and booking procedure).
+We have to inform you here, that the final 250m of the ascent to Mytikas either via “Kakoskala” or “Louki route”, is a serious undertaking, as it is definitely neither a walk nor a climb in the strict sense of the word.
+It is a scramble, having to use your hands most of the time, for balance and ease of movement mostly, technically feasible for every able-bodied person and at this stage we can guarantee this.
+We cannot guarantee though – especially for the first timers – the psychological factor, which has to do with your familiarization and ease of movement in such a terrain, in other words with your relevant experience.
+Obviously, this is something that we do not know at any early stage (like the period of enquiry and booking procedure).
 We and you will definitely know about it by the time we get up there and we together decide on this.
 After all, believe us, Mt.
 Olympus is much more than its highest peak itself.
-Any way think that an 80% of the people who come with us, climb the summit.
+Anyway, statistically, an 85% – 90% of the people who come with us, climb the summit.
 Almost none of them are experienced mountain walkers.
-The same applies for the ascent to the Throne of Zeus (Stefani) summit, only in a lesser extent lengthwise.
+The same applies for the ascent to the Throne of Zeus or Stefani summit.

-Note that for the ones who wish to make these climbs with the use of ropes and the relevant means of safety equipment, we can organize this with a specialized guide (one guide per two persons maximum), at the price of 225.00€ p.p. for the 2-day ascent and 245.00€ p.p. for the 3-day ascent.
+Nevertheless, note that for the ones who wish to make the climb to the highest summit with the use of ropes and the relevant means of safety equipment, we can organize this with a specialized guide (one guide per two persons maximum), at the price of 225.00€ p.p. for the 2-day ascent and 245.00€ p.p. for the 3-day ascent.

 Accommodation: The days before and after the ascent, if needed to be spent in the area, Litohoro and the area close by will be the place, as it is the closest place to the starting point of the ascent.
 You will deal with the booking of your accommodation, as there is a great choice available.
 Still, we can help you there giving advice if you wish.
 While on the mountain, the accommodation is in fully equipped typical mountain refuges with 6, 10, 15 persons sharing rooms and shared toilets and cold water shower.